-Question 18
+Question 18 for survey for Wednesday

 On Uber/Lyft, drivers have to drive longer to pick up the passengers in certain suburbs or neighborhoods, because they tend to be farther away.
 Is it acceptable for them to charge more to passengers from these neighborhoods, if these neighborhoods tend to be socioeconomically disadvantaged historically?